openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/quiz_import.md

 ![HPI Logo](../../../img/HPI_Logo.png)

-# Quiz Import from Google Spreadsheets
+#  Using the Spread Sheet for Quiz Import

-You can import the quiz structure from Google Spreadsheets.
-All you have to do is the following:
+For adding a quiz you can either use the quiz editor of the platform (as described here) or you can insert all questions and answers in a Google Spread Sheet.
+Often this is the preferred way to do it as it saves time and you can adapt and reuse it for other courses.

 ## 1. Make a copy of this template
-We can provide you with a quiz template that you can copy
+We can provide you with a quiz template that you can copy.

 ![How our quiz template looks like](../../../img/courseadministration/quizmanagement/quiz_template.png)